christianversloot/covid-rivm-scripts/README.md

 2. The script will automatically stop when new numbers get in and you will be notified by sound.

 ## Running the by-municipality reporter
 If new numbers are in, you can also perform a search by municipality name by means of the script `by_municipality.py`.
-Please make sure to adapt the `municipality` variable and ensure that you have `pandas` and `requests` installed (i.e. `pip install pandas requests`).
+Please make sure to adapt the `municipalities` variable and ensure that you have `pandas` and `requests` installed (i.e. `pip install pandas requests`).
 Then run `python by_municipality.py` et voila!

 ## License
 [Apache 2.0 License](./LICENSE)